The sustainable conservation of the areas on the Northern edges of the Maasai Mara ecosystem and the communities and wildlife therein.

 We aim to create regenerative project models that are replicable and scalable in order to support the surrounding communities.
 All enterprise projects aim to be financially viable and self sustaining.

 We feel phenomenally lucky to be based in this beautiful part of the world, accepted by the incredible local communities and supporting the wildlife that surround us.
-So we have to work hard to make sure our presence here is working for them too!

 We have a "constructed wetlands" system that naturally filters all water that goes through our sewage systems to be clean so what returns to the Mara River carries no pollutants.

 We work with a Community Based Organisation - The Women Treeplanter's of the Mara who run our vegetable garden, where we source the majority of the fresh the vegetables and salads for our menus.

 We have an indigenous tree nursery that can produce up to 6000 seedlings per month.
 Our guests are welcome to visit the Shamba and plant a few trees!

 The Mara Training Centre is a hive of activity and it allows our guests to understand and explore the different layers of conservation and community development projects going on in front of and behind the scenes.

 Here guests can learn about Safari guide training, our conservation model, our Sustainable Rangeland Management programs.
 Guests can have a go at beading, learn about our candle and soap making or play a game of "biodiversity jenga"